Sourdough Chili Cornsticks

 - ½ teaspoon smoked paprika or chili powder

 - ¾ teaspoon instant yeast

 - ½ cup sourdough starter, fed or discard (either is fine)

 - 2 tablespoons corn or vegetable oil

 - 2 tablespoons diced green chiles

 - ½ cup all-purpose flour

 - Place the cornmeal, sugar, smoked paprika or chili powder, salt, and yeast in a medium bowl.
-Add the milk and stir until the cornmeal is evenly moistened.
+Add the milk and sourdough starter and stir until the cornmeal is evenly moistened.
 Stir in the oil, then the flour.
 Beat vigorously with a wooden spoon for 2 minutes.
 Stir in the chiles.

 - Grease a cornstick pan and scoop a scant ¼ cup of the batter into each well.
 Loosely cover the pan (an inverted 9 x 13 inch Casserole is handy for this).
 Let rise for 90 minutes.
 An hour into the rise time, preheat the oven to 375 degrees F.

 - After 90 minutes, uncover the pan and bake the cornsticks for 22-25 minutes until light golden brown on top.
 Remove from the oven and serve warm with soft butter.